August Artist Residency 2018

 At the completion of the residency, we request that the artist writes a short report for the Swiss Church website, and completes a project evaluation form.
 Artists will also have the opportunity to make a limited edition artwork for sale at the Church after their residency period.

-Please email the following documents, in the order specified, as a single PDF document to: email@example.com.
-Deadline: 20 June 2018
+Please email the following documents, in the order specified, as a single PDF document to: email@example.com. *The deadline for this opportunity has now passed*

 - 200 word artist statement